chaitanyajerripothula/egghead-asciicasts/a-beginners-guide-to-react-v2-6c4d/lessons/24-react-v2-23-use-the-key-prop-when-rendering-a-list-with-react.md

 }, []);
 ```

-5:57 We have three versions of this, one that renders those items as `inputs` without a `key`, another that renders those items with inputs with a `key` of index, and then the last that renders those items with an appropriate `key`.
+5:57 We have three versions of this, one that renders those items as `inputs` without a `key`, another that renders those items with inputs with a `key` of `index`, and then the last that renders those items with an appropriate `key`.

 ```jsx
 <div>